 You will need to have an open and honest conversation with your hair transplant surgeon around what you would like.
 You may not be a good candidate for hair transplant surgery using implanter pens and you might need to opt for other techniques such as recipient site incision making.

 Choosing to undergo a hair transplant should be based on a number of considerations.
-You can find out more by reading our page on whether you are a candidate for hair transplant surgery.
+You can find out more by reading our page on whether you are a candidate for a FUE hair transplant

 If you wanted to book a consultation with our hair transplant surgeon, please feel free to contact us today.